TinakMatus/TinakMatus/README.md

 ## Hi there I'm Matúš Tinák 👋

-Iam a minimalist by choice and a Linux enthusiast by necessity.
+I am a minimalist by choice and a Linux enthusiast by necessity.

 ## About Me